cs4s/steam-2019/week-1/presentations/wrap_up/session_end.md

 ## Feedback

-- If you would like to give us any feedback (concepts you found tricky or pace of session) please complete the feeback form
+- If you would like to give us any feedback (concepts you found tricky or pace of session) please complete the feedback form
 - Responses can be anonymous
 - Link to *Feedback Form* is on session page, under *Links* heading
 - Or go to [hckmd.com/steam-feedback](http://hckmd.com/steam-feedback)